albertz/music-player/README.md

 * `utils.formatTime(sum([s.get("duration", accuracy=0, fastOnly=True)[0] or 0 for s in queue.queue.list]))`: get the amount of time of all songs in the queue
 * `import guiCocoa; reload(guiCocoa)`: reload Cocoa GUI. this might be useful if it crashed (which shouldn't happen, though)

 You can use `dir` to get a list of attributes of an object.
 E.g. `dir(state)` returns list of all `state`-attributes.
 This might be useful if you want to figure out what you can do.
 But it might be easier to just look at the source.
+And you can use tab-autocompletion, e.g. type `state.` and press tab.

 Also, don't hesitate to play around with the code.
 You might be interested in the [automatic queue handling code](https://github.com/albertz/music-player/blob/master/queue.py).